bcaffo/regmodsbook/manuscript/13_glms.md

 Some people like to call this the expit function.
 The logit is useful as it converts probabilities which lie in [0,1] into the whole real line, a more natural space for the linear part of the model to live.
 Notice further, we're not transforming the outcome (Y).
-Instead, we'll modeling our Y as if it were a collection of coin flips and applying the transformation to the probability of a head.
+Instead, we're modeling our Y as if it were a collection of coin flips and applying the transformation to the probability of a head.